Tarō Asō: Business career

-After he returned to Japan from his studies abroad, he entered the Aso Industry Company in 1966.
+In 1966, after he returned to Japan from his studies abroad, he entered the Aso Industry Company.
 Working for the company, he lived in Brazil during the 1960s and became fluent in Portuguese.

-For two years from 1970, he worked in the diamond mining industry in Sierra Leone as a local representative of the Asō family at a new mining area offered by a local authority after the nationalization of the diamond industry in the country.
-He was forced to return to Japan at the outbreak of civil unrest in the country.
+For two years from 1970, Asō worked in the diamond mining industry in Sierra Leone as a local representative of the Asō family, at a new mining area offered by a local authority after the nationalization of the diamond industry in the country.
+He was forced to return to Japan at the outbreak of civil unrest in Sierra Leone.

-He served as president of the Aso Mining Company from 1973 to 1979.
+Asō served as president of the Aso Mining Company from 1973 to 1979.
 He was also a member of the Japanese shooting team at the 1976 Summer Olympics in Montreal and President of the Japan Junior Chamber in 1978.